TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 - [Abbreviations](#abbreviations)
 - [References](#references)
 - [Useful Commands](#useful-commands)
+## Abstract

+This work systematically investigates the performance of quantum versus classical, recurrent vs feedforward and autoregressive vs reconstructive encoder/decoder models on generated highly non‑stationary time‑series datasets of varying complexities.
+The objective is to understand the impact of these design choices on loss landscape characteristics and the complexity of learned latent representations.
+A model for each possible combination of factors (8) was trained over each dataset (25) for a total of 200 models.
+A systematic analysis of loss landscape properties (initial slope, curvature, and high-frequency fluctuation spectra) is done alongside latent representation fidelity analysis that is quantified via four main complexity metrics: Hurst Exponent, Optimized Multiscale Permutation Entropy, Differential Entropy and Lempel‑Ziv Complexity.
+Results show that autoregressive models converge faster and achieve lower final validation loss than reconstructive counterparts across both classical and quantum domains.
+Recurrent architectures increased loss landscape steepness and curvature but did not improve final training or validation loss.
+Unfortunately, the quantum models ran into an issue with static loss history, which prevented the ability to draw general conclusions from comparing those two groups.
+These findings highlight the interplay of learning objective, recurrence, and entanglement topology in designing effective encoder–decoder frameworks for highly non-stationary time-series data.

 ## Introduction
 Time-series data often exhibit complex, non-stationary patterns that pose challenges for modeling and compression.
 Autoencoders (AEs) have long been used for unsupervised learning of low-dimensional representations (embeddings) of data (Hinton, Salakhutdinov; 2006).